A Make-Ahead Thanksgiving (and Timeline)

 And really, the Thanksgiving meal is natural one to prep ahead.
 Many of the dishes can be made as casseroles that hold up to some waiting in the fridge.

-In the spirit of an easy Thanksgiving, over the next few weeks I’m bringing you all of my favorite new holiday dishes (plus a few classics) and my tips for making them ahead.
-I’m talking how to make everything from gravy, to sides, to roasting the entire turkey at least 24 hours beforehand.
-And if you are looking for even more make-ahead Thanksgiving recipe than what’s in this post, check out my more extensive roundup: 35 Thanksgiving Recipes that Can Be Made Ahead.
+In the spirit of an easy Thanksgiving, I’m sharing how to make everything from gravy, to sides, to roasting the entire turkey at least 24 hours beforehand.
+And if you are looking for even more make-ahead Thanksgiving recipe than what’s in this post, check out my complete roundup: 35 Thanksgiving Recipes that Can Be Made Ahead.

 Make it ahead and just enjoy eating it the big day!